 Sakura gasped for air.
 "Oh, but I do.
 I know too well."
 She raised her eyes to his, forcing him to acknowledge her words, her feelings.
 "I know you, Sasuke.
 You cannot hide from me."

 Sasuke threw her over the other side of the room, causing the wall she crashed into to crack under the sheer force of it.
 Her head swam and she immediately sent healing chakra to mend the damage before she fall unconscious.
 There was no way she was blacking out during the most important conversation of her life.

 He stood over her, but his presence was different.
 Controlled.

 There had been a time when she had not wanted to think about him anymore.
 There had been a time when she had not wanted to hear his name.
 But now that she'd seen him she could not find anger or hatred.
-She wanted to be angry, but as she faced those obsidian eyes she saw the hidden pain in them and found she couldn't.
+She wanted to be angry, but as she faced those obsidian eyes she saw the hidden pain in them, as she always had, and found she couldn't.
 Would she have done things differently were she in his position?
 Was what he'd done really so unusual?
 Did it even matter?